ShellRechargeSolutionsEU/ocpp/README.md

 ## Changelog

+### Changes in 6.0.3

+ - Support DataTransfer messages from Charge Point to Central System also over SOAP

+### Changes in 6.0.2

+ - Support DataTransfer messages from Charge Point to Central System

 ### Changes in 6.0.1

  - Throw more meaningful exceptions instead of always `VersionMismatch` when an `OcppJsonClient` fails to connect